kalekdev/uni/semester-1/digitaltechnik/notes.typ

 Modern electronics uses 0.8V as high.

 _Floating Voltage_ - when a pin / contact is not connected by a "normal" (lower than that of air) resistance to V_DD / circuit ground.
-Essentially the same as any metal surface in the room, on which a very weak 50Hz signal is usually seen due to induction from all the EM sources in the room.
+Essentially the same as any conductive surface in the room, on which a very weak 50Hz signal is usually seen due to induction from all the EM sources in the room.

 #pagebreak()

 == Schaltfunktionen
 _Schaltfunktion_ - $Y = f(X_0, X_1, X_2, ..., X_(N-1))$ - Nimmt mehrere Bits als Input und produziert eine einzige Bit als Ausgang.

-Alle Schaltfunktionen lassen sich als einer Wahrheitstabelle darstellen mit $N+1$ Spalten und $2^N$ Zeilen, wo N ist der Nummer von Inputs.
+Alle Schaltfunktionen lassen sich als einer Wahrheitstabelle darstellen mit mindestens $N+1$ Spalten und $2^N$ Zeilen, wo N ist der Nummer von Inputs.

 NOT'ing a gate usually means the resistor just needs to be moved before the transistors (essentially appending a NOT gate).

+*OR* - Disjunction

-*AND* - The resistor after the output point is needed to prevent a short circuit when both inputs are high.
+*AND* - Conjunction - The resistor after the output point is needed to prevent a short circuit when both inputs are high.

+*Antivalenz (XOR)* - High if only one of the inputs is high.

 *XNOR* - High if both inputs are the same, gate symbol is a =.

-*Antivalenz (XOR)* - High if only one of the inputs is high.

 == CMOS (Complementary Metal Oxide Semiconductor) Technology _Transistor_ - Trans-Resistor (changable resistor)\
 _MOS Transistor_ - Electronic component with contacts *S* ource, *D* rain und *G* ate.
-Charge carriers flow from S to D. They are controlled through a voltage at G (unlike a current with BJT) and is therefore more efficient for very low / high power applications.
-They are also easier to etch in ICs and are therefore predominantly used in logic circuits.\
+Charge carriers flow from S to D. They are always controlled through a voltage between Gate and Source (unlike a current with BJT) and is therefore more efficient for very low / high power applications.
+They are also easier to etch in ICs and are therefore predominantly used in logic circuits.

 Although very high pull up resistors vastly reduce power loss when using a single MOS transistor, such large resistances are difficult to fabricate in ICs.
 CMOS uses a PMOS instead which has practically $oo$ resistance when "open".

-$abs(V_(g s)) < abs(V_(t h)), R_(S D) -> oo$ - The transistor is off\
+$abs(V_(G S)) < abs(V_(t h)), R_(S D) -> oo$ - The transistor is off\
-$abs(V_(g s)) > abs(V_(t h)), R_(S D) -> 0$ - The transistor is on
+$abs(V_(G S)) > abs(V_(t h)), R_(S D) -> 0$ - The transistor is on

 _N-Type (NMOS)_ - Threshold voltage is positive.
 Negative electrons flow from S to D (Hence D is connected to the positive terminal in a circuit)\
 _P-Type (PMOS)_ - Threshold voltage is negative.
 Positive Holes flow from S to D. Circle at the gate in symbol.